Violation of the Finner inequality in the four-output triangle network: Problem and Numerical methods

 for any local or quantum distributions~\cite{renou2019limits}, with $p(a)$, $p(b)$, $p(c)$ the one-party marginals.
 This inequality is illustrated in the Fig.\ref{fig:sheme} together with the positivity constraints that form a triangle, the distribution obtained with the EJM and the fully noisy distribution.
 Note that here the nonlinear Finner inequality~\eqref{Finner} appears linear because all marginals $p(a)$, $p(b)$, $p(c)$ are set to $\frac{1}{4}$ by the OPI condition.

-To bound the NSI region, we consider polygon inflations to find an upper bound on the two-parties correlator $E_2$.
+To bound the NSI region, we consider polygon inflations to find an upper bound on the two-party correlator $E_2$.
 Increasing the number of parties allows one to get more constraints on this correlator, because it appears in all polygons.
-One should notice that one cannot constraint the other correlator of the triangle, $E_3^o$, the tripartite correlator in a loop, since bigger polygons don't contain it.
+One should notice that one cannot constrain the other correlator of the triangle, $E_3^o$, the tripartite correlator in a loop, since bigger polygons don't contain it. \corr{We introduce polygon inflations with more details in the appendix~\ref{appendix:inflation}.}

-The constraints come from the NSI condition.
-If Alice locally modifies the topology of the network, the statistics should not be modified for Bob and Charlie, otherwise Alice could signal to Bob and Charlie.
+The constraints come from the NSI condition, \corr{as in Ref.~\cite{gisin2020constraints}}.
+If Alice locally modifies the topology of the network, the statistics should not be modified for Bob and Charlie, otherwise Alice could signal to Bob and Charlie. \corr{For instance, in the first level of the inflation, inflating the topology from a triangle to a square, the nontrivial correlator appears

+This correlator $E$ is the two-party correlator for nonconnected parties in the square network.
+The independence of the sources allows one to separate this two-party correlator by the product of the two one-party marginals in Eq.~\ref{example_square}.
+The symmetries of the problem implies that the one-party marginal is null, leading to the constraint that this correlator is null.
+The NSI condition allows one to conclude that the correlator $E_2$ in the square network has to be the same as the one in the triangle network.
+This allows the use of the inflated network to constraint correlators in the triangle.
+With the relation between the correlators and the probabilities, see Eq.~\ref{corr_to_probs} for the triangle and Eq.~\ref{matrix_square} for the square network, this leads to constraints on the probabilities too.
+We build all the constraints in this way and list them in the appendix~\ref{details_on_correlators}. }

 Our approach is not completely general because we suppose that all the sources are identical (but independent).
 In principle, the sources could distribute different correlations, which may lead to OPI distribution unachievable with identical sources.
 This additional assumption simplifies the problem significantly.
 Without this assumption, one could still use inflations with a number of parties that are a multiple of 3 (as in Ref.~\cite{gisin2020constraints}), so that each source appears the same number of times in the inflated network.
 Here, this constraint leads to a stricter bound on $E_2$ compared to the general NSI condition.